shashwatshukla2020/Sleeping_Detection_System/README.md

 *This repository contains the code for an image classification project using the InceptionV3 model.
-This model is trained to differentiate between different classes of images.*
+This model is trained to differentiate between two classes of images.*

     Project Goals
 >Develop a model to accurately classify images into two categories.